Nicolás Maduro: Presidency (2013–present)

-Porras (Maduro's former chief of staff) said in 2019 that Maduro "delivered practically nothing in terms of public policy, in terms of direction" during his first term because, in Porras' opinion, "he does not have a clear vision for the country.
+In 2019, Porras, Maduro's former chief of staff, said that Maduro "delivered practically nothing in terms of public policy, in terms of direction" during his first term because, in Porras' opinion, "he does not have a clear vision for the country.
 He is very much focused on consolidating his power among his own peers in Chavismo and much less on exercising or implementing a strategic vision for the country."
-However, following increased international sanctions during the Venezuelan crisis in 2019, the Maduro government abandoned socialist policies established by Chávez, such as price and currency controls, which resulted in the country seeing a rebound from economic decline.
+Following increased international sanctions during the Venezuelan crisis in 2019, the Maduro government abandoned socialist policies established by Chávez, such as price and currency controls, which resulted in the country seeing a rebound from economic decline.
 The Economist wrote that Venezuela had also obtained "extra money from selling gold (both from illegal mines and from its reserves) and narcotics".

 On 3 May 2020, Venezuelan security forces prevented an attempt to overthrow Maduro by armed Venezuelan dissidents.
 The attempt was organised by an American private security company, Silvercorp USA, headed by Jordan Goudreau and the men were trained in Colombia.
 Goudreau claimed the operation had involved 60 troops, including two former US special forces members.
 The Venezuelan government claimed the United States and its Drug Enforcement Administration (DEA) were responsible for the operation and had support from Colombia.
 Juan Guaidó denied involvement in the operation.
 Goudreau claimed that Guaidó and two political advisers had signed a contract with him for US$213 million in October 2019.
 Eight of the attackers were killed, with another thirteen, including two Americans, captured.

+In October 2025, it was reported that the United States allegedly attempted to capture Maduro through a covert operation involving an effort to recruit his personal pilot, General Bitner Villegas.
+According to the Associated Press, U.S. Homeland Security agent Edwin Lopez met Villegas in the Dominican Republic and offered him wealth in exchange for diverting Maduro’s aircraft to a location where U.S. authorities could legalize his arrest, who faced narco-terrorism charges.
+Over the following 16 months, Lopez maintained encrypted contact with the pilot, but the plan failed when Villegas refused to cooperate.
+The plot originated from a April 2024 tip about Maduro’s planes, which were later seized in Santo Domingo for sanctions violations.
+In 2025, after Lopez’s final attempts to persuade Villegas collapsed, allies of the Venezuelan opposition publicized the agent’s contact with the pilot, briefly sparking speculation about Villegas’s fate before he reappeared publicly affirming his loyalty to Maduro.